CD-Squared-Tech/portfolio-template/README.md

 # Web Portfolio Template

 Welcome to the Beginner's Web Portfolio Template!
-This project was cloned from the [PortfolioWebsite]( https://github.com/ScrumMasterSequoia/PortfolioWebsite), generously permitted by [Sequoia Kanies](https://github.com/ScrumMasterSequoia) to be used as a stepping stone for budding developers to kickstart their own portfolio site.
+This project was cloned and adapted from Sequoia Kanies' [PortfolioWebsite]( https://github.com/ScrumMasterSequoia/PortfolioWebsite), which was generously made available to help budding developers kickstart their own portfolio site.

-The template is a minimalist yet powerful web project primarily built with HTML and CSS and good old vanilla JavaScript.
+The template is a minimalist yet powerful web project primarily built with HTML and CSS.
 It serves as a central hub, showcasing images, information, and links to various projects and files.
-It's an excellent platform for new developers to practice and enhance their HTML, CSS and JS skills.
+It's an excellent platform for new developers to practice and enhance their HTML and CSS skills.

-One of the key features of this template is its interactive color mode, implemented using JavaScript.
+One of the key features of this template is its interactive color mode, implemented using vanilla JavaScript.
 Users can personalize the color scheme of the site by simply clicking on one of the colored dots at the top of the DOM (Document Object Model).
 This feature not only adds a touch of personalization but also provides a practical example of DOM manipulation using JavaScript.
-Please add more color schemes to your version of the project and add new features and styles.
-Look into attaching shadows to your HTML elements by adding shadow variables in your CSS or by adding a shadow class in html.

 So, whether you're looking to create a personal portfolio or just want to get your hands dirty with some HTML, CSS, and JavaScript, this template is a great place to start!